-At the Chamber, we create meaningful impact through our public policy focus and approach.
+At the Chamber, we create meaningful impact through our public policy expertise and advocacy.

-Our work moves the needle.
-Through the Chamber, you’re at the table on the issues that move Massachusetts forward.
-The span of issues we cover gives us an advantage because we see the connections between them.
-A strong transportation system will reduce emissions and increase housing options for downtown workers.
+Working with our broad and diverse membership, the Chamber’s focus and attention to complex public policy areas move the needle.
+Through the Chamber, you are at the table on the issues that drive Massachusetts forward.
+The wide span of policy areas we cover gives us an advantage because we see the connections between them and their impact on people and employers throughout Greater Boston and the Commonwealth.
+For example, a strong transportation system will increase housing options and expand economic opportunities for downtown workers.
 The talent pipeline and business climate go hand-in-hand to create jobs and ensure that students and workers are skilled and ready to fill them.

-We consistently apply critical and practical lenses in our analysis, looking at the effects on equity, the economy, and sustainability.
-This, combined with data and input from our members, steers us to positions that will make Greater Boston the best place for all businesses and all people to thrive.
+We consistently apply critical and practical lenses in our analysis, looking at the effects on the economy, opportunity, and equity.
+This, combined with data, real world experience, and input from our members, steers us to positions that will make Greater Boston the best place for all businesses and all people to thrive.

 Greater Boston Chamber of Commerce